 Pick Upload Map and browse your computer for the map you created previously.
 The upload can take a variable amount of time, depending on your map’s size.
 Once it’s finished, it’s ready to be downloaded for use in the field.

 Flipping over to your mobile device, sync up your account to the Fulcrum server to update the maps list.
 Select the app you want to use, then pick the Map selector in the bottom menu to toggle between map layers.
 You should see a list at the bottom of maps available for download from your Fulcrum account.
 The idea here is that your mobile teams can download these maps while online with good connectivity (like office Wi-Fi or hotspot), then take them offline for collection - either to save money on cellular data, or to go where there’s no wireless coverage.

 After the download is complete, you’ll see a section in the Maps tab of Offline Maps - pick your map here to toggle it on in the map view.
 Now you’ll see your hi-res, custom imagery as the backdrop map for data collection work.
 For added convenience, you can also manually load large basemaps into Fulcrum by following the guides below for your device: Adding Map Layers for Android or Adding MapLayers For iOS.
 Depending on the size or quantity of maps you need to share, this makes it simpler and faster to load large (multi-GB) map files.

 This capability to build customized maps from high-resolution imagery is fantastic for enabling better work from the field, while still allowing for full offline use.
 Uploading and distributing your map layers using Fulcrum also allows you to publish out layers based on project work areas, teams, and data requirements, providing that offline access to the field staff that need it.
-If you have other questions about how to build maps from imagery and GIS data, head over to our support forums and ask, we’ll be glad to help out.
+If you have other questions about how to build maps from imagery and GIS data, head over to our Help site.